Learn how to get transactions from your bank or credit cards and manually import them into QuickBooks Online.

 To avoid entering duplicates, you need to know the date of the oldest existing transaction currently in the account:

-- Go to Bookkeeping or Accounting, then select Chart of accounts (Take me there).
+- Go to Settings ⚙ and select Chart of accounts (Take me there).

 - Find the bank or credit card account you want to upload the transactions into.